 For proper protein digestion to occur your stomach needs to be very acidic – a pH of 2-3.
 This level of acidity also signals the sphincter between the stomach and upper gut to relax, allowing food on its way further down the digestive tract.
 This sphincter doesn’t relax well if the stomach acidity doesn’t drop low enough.

 When the stomach contracts against a closed sphincter its contents get pushed back into the oesophagus and causing heartburn.

 Too Little Acid Causes Heartburn In Most People

-If your stomach acid doesn’t get high enough the sphincter doesn’t get the signal to close – allowing contents of the stomach to enter the oesophagus.
+If your stomach acid doesn’t get high enough the sphincter doesn’t relax to allow stomach emptying – the contents of the stomach spill back into the oesophagus instead.
 Two of the most common reasons for low acid are:

 - Being over 40 years old – as you get older your stomach gets less good at producing acid.

 - Eating too often – your stomach needs time to build acid up between meals.

 The acidity of your stomach might get down to 4-5 (instead of 2-3), which is still more than enough to burn your oesophagus.

 Low stomach acid is a really common cause of heartburn, and functional medicine doctors treat it with hydrochloric acid tablets, which you take when eating.
 These increase the acidity of the stomach, thereby relaxing the pyloric sphincter, and preventing reflux.